annieke/customize-for-psychoanalyze/README.md

 ![2](/img/2.gif)

-The selection animation are also designed to be as annoying as possible, to force out your TRUE PERSONALITY.
+The selection animations are also designed to be as annoying as possible, to force out your TRUE PERSONALITY.

 ![3](/img/3.gif)